mrkhntr/C2MIPsASM/README.md

 >**Note:** Even though the *endloop*  and *init* labels are not used it is best to keep it as it is a reference to the end of the loop and initialization of data.
 This is useful for a human reading your code.
 ********************************************************************************
 ### `while`
-While loops are a bit tricky as they require inverse logic (see conditionals section for inverse logic).
+While loops are a bit tricky as they require [inverse logic](#important-note-inverse-logic).
 While loop are like `do while` except they *first evaluate the condition*.

 #### [Example of `while` in the Wild](../master/code/for_and_while_example.asm)
 >**Note** this example first [translates a C `for`](#for) loop to a `while loop`